finbourne/luminesce-sdk-csharp/sdk/docs/SqlDesignApi.md

 # **PutCaseStatementDesignToSql**
 > string PutCaseStatementDesignToSql (CaseStatementDesign caseStatementDesign)

-[EXPERIMENTAL] PutCaseStatementDesignToSql: Convert a case statement design object to SQL
+PutCaseStatementDesignToSql: Convert a case statement design object to SQL

 Generates a SQL case statement query from a structured CaseStatementDesign object  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.